 Samsung Galaxy Watch 3 (eSim)

-When it comes to smartwatches, Android users do not really have a direct alternative to the Apple Watch.
-Watches using Google’s Wear OS platform wildly differ from one another, and other brands such as Huawei and Fitbit use their own proprietary operating system.
+Android users do not have a direct alternative to the Apple Watch when it comes to smartwatches.
+Watches using Google’s Wear OS platform wildly differ from one another, and other brands such as Huawei and Fitbit use their proprietary operating system.
 But one platform comes close to Apple in terms of functionality and stability.

 This platform is Tizen OS which comes from another tech giant, Samsung.
-And currently, their best offering that is utilizing this OS is the Samsung Galaxy Watch 3.
+And currently, their best offering utilizing this OS is the Samsung Galaxy Watch 3.

 The Galaxy Watch 3 isn’t just for Samsung users.
-While it greatly benefits from being part of the Samsung ecosystem, it can be easily used with any smartphone.
+While it greatly benefits from being part of the Samsung ecosystem, you can easily use it with any smartphone.
 And of course, with its eSim feature, it can be used as a standalone smartwatch.

 The hardware is also well implemented.
-It uses a class-leading AMOLED display, a rotating bezel, and internals enough to run its software properly.
+It uses a class-leading AMOLED display, a rotating bezel, and internals to run its software correctly.

 If you are looking for a Wear OS alternative with eSim capabilities and class-leading specs, the Samsung Galaxy Watch 3 is as good as it gets.